Archives

 One of the largest countries in the world and spreading across half of South America, Brazil has always attracted visitors for its fun-loving, sensuous and friendly people.

-One of the largest countries in the world and spreading across half of South America, Brazil has always attracted visitors for its fun-loving, sensuous and friendly people, the country’s enchanting music (Bossa Nova and Samba), the rich history still alive in the beautiful colonial towns and the more than 5000 miles of white-sand beaches facing hundreds of tropical islands.
+One of the largest countries in the world and spread out across half of South America, Brazil has always attracted visitors for its fun-loving, sensuous and friendly people.

-There is plenty to see and do in this wonderful country, starting with the world-famous Carnavals (Rio and Salvador are the top ones), diving, snorkeling, surfing or just dun-bathing while drinking caipirinhas.
+There’s plenty to see and do in this wonderful country, starting with the world-famous Carnavals – Rio and Salvador being the top destinations.
+Whether you’re into diving, snorkelling, surfing, or just plain old sun-bathing while drinking caipirinhas, there is something to keep everyone entertained.

-Rio de Janeiro the cidade maravilhosa (city of wonder) is a must-see for anyone who has ever packed a suitcase.
-From the cinematic landscape including the Sugar Loaf and the famous Christ the Redeemer on top of the Corcovado mount to the lively Copacaba and Ipanema beaches.
-There is plenty to see and do and cariocas are among the friendliest people you can find.
-For a less crowded (and cleaner) beach, Barra da Tijuca is nearby.
+Rio de Janeiro the cidade maravilhosa (city of wonder) is a must for anyone who has ever packed a suitcase.
+From its cinematic landscape feamustturing the iconic Sugar Loaf Mountain and the famous Christ the Redeemer atop of the Corcovado Mountain, to the lively beaches of Copacabana and Ipanema, Rio offers plenty to explore.
+The locals, cariocas, are among the friendliest people you’ll find.
+For a less crowded and cleaner beach experience, head to Barra da Tijuca is nearby, just a short distance away.

-Salvador de Bahia is the cradle of Brazilian culture.
-It was the first city built by the conquistadores and owns a staggering historical heritage.
+Salvador de Bahia is considered the cradle of Brazilian culture.
+As the first city built by the conquistadores, it boasts a staggering historical heritage.

-Pelourinho, the historic quarter, comprises buildings dating back to the 16th century, an elevator from the 19th century that connects the “upper” city to the “lower” city and the arts and crafts market.
+The historic quarter of Pelourinho has buildings dating back to the 16th century, an elevator from the 19th century that connects the “upper” city to the “lower” city, and an arts and crafts market.

-Religion is a big part of this city and the mix between Catholicism brought by the Portuguese and the African influence (candomblé) of the slaves significant in the population’s every day life, their music and the local dance, the capoeira.
+Religion plays a big role in Salvador, and the mix between Catholicism brought by the Portuguese, and the African influence of candomblé, shape the daily lives of people.
+These influences are evident in the music and the local dance, the capoeira.

-North from the city there is a coastal line of small towns that are worth a visit.
-Praia do Forte is probably the most suitable for a couple of day’s rest admiring the beautiful beach and strolling around the little streets, trying out Feijoada (the local dish) or visiting the local sea turtle reserve.
+North of the city, there is a coastal line of charming small towns, each worth a visit.
+Praia do Forte is probably the most suitable for a couple of day’s rest, where you can admire the beautiful beach and stroll through the narrow streets, sample Feijoada (the local dish), or visit the local sea turtle reserve.

-Fernando de Noronha is a small archipelago close to Natal.
-It is not the most accessible spot in Brazil but that might also make it more appealing for those who are looking for a true isolated island lost in the warm waters of the Atlantic Ocean.
+Fernando de Noronha, a small archipelago close to Natal, is not the easiest spot to reach, but that’s what makes it so appealing for those seeking a true isolated island retreat in the warm waters of the Atlantic Ocean.
 The island is an environmental paradise and one of the world’s diving meccas.
-However, those travelers interested in the destination should know that although truly charming, it is a very rustic destination.
+However, travelers interested in visiting should note that while undeniably charming, it is a very rustic destination.

 Share this tour